+The Waterway Permit is anticipated to be completed Dec 31, 2023.

 The DBT shall acquire required noise permits and/or variances from the local jurisdiction.

 The DBT shall be responsible for any fines levied by regulatory agencies as a result of their construction activities or non-compliance with any permit special or general conditions.